AdobeDocs/experience-manager-screens.en/help/using/direct-internet-access.md

 ### Wide Area Network {#wan-connection}

 The performance of the internet connection besides to the network reachability, is to provide sufficient bandwidth to operate AEM Screens nice and smoothly.

-In detail, “sufficient” depends on the amount of connected AEM screens and on the usage of other consumers within the network, such as Smartphones, Tablets, Cashiers, Computers or Guest WIFI networks.
+*Sufficient* depends on the amount of connected AEM screens and on the usage of other consumers within the network, such as Smartphones, Tablets, Cashiers, Computers or Guest WIFI networks.

 >[!NOTE]
 >All of the devices do have a concurrent access to the internet connection and bandwidth usually linearly decreases when you add more consumers/computers to the network.